Orim2002/SLSA-Level-3/README.md

 SLSA provenance is generated using the official `slsa-framework/slsa-github-generator`.
 This attestation cryptographically links the final image back to the exact source commit and build environment, satisfying SLSA Level 3 requirements.

 ### Kyverno Policy Enforcement
-A `ClusterPolicy` blocks any pod from running in the cluster unless its image has a valid Cosign signature matching the project's public key.
-System namespaces (`kyverno`, `argocd`) are excluded.
+A `ClusterPolicy` enforces image integrity across the entire cluster using three layered rules:

+- **Own images** — verified against the project's Cosign public key
+- **ArgoCD images** — verified keyless via Sigstore against the official `argoproj/argo-cd` GitHub Actions identity
+- **Kyverno images** — verified keyless via Sigstore against the official `kyverno/kyverno` GitHub Actions identity
+- **Everything else** — denied outright (catch-all block rule)

+No namespace is fully excluded from enforcement. `kube-system` is excluded only from the catch-all deny rule, as Kubernetes internals are not subject to Cosign signing.

 ### GitOps Deployment (ArgoCD)
 The pipeline automatically updates the Helm chart's `values.yaml` with the new image tag after every successful build.
 ArgoCD detects the change and syncs the cluster — no manual deployments.
+The Helm chart repo is updated via an SSH deploy key (not a PAT), scoped to write access on that repo only.

 ---